HKS-HNS/Arduino-Terminal/README.md

 - Set the Server
     - Port
     - Adress
--  Connects over Wifi to the Wio Terminal
+-  Connects over Wifi to the Server

 ## Server Usage:
 #### Commands: